 Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 "meta-majors".
-(Note: This practice was added to the SOAA in 2019) materials to support sharing with students and posted links on department/division websites.
-Updated the College's career clusters (meta-majors) and card sort activity with annual changes in the college catalog (new and deleted programs).
-Developed the Career Cluster proposal that outlines who manages the career clusters (Counseling faculty), process (to include faculty experts), and the timeline for updates.
-GPS maps for all certificates, AA/AS, AAT/AST are loaded onto EAB Navigate to ensure students have a course recommendation guide to assist with "one-click" registration beginning with 2019 Catalog programs.
+(Note: This practice was added to the SOAA in 2019) materials to support sharing with students and posted links on department/division websites. • Updated the College's career clusters (meta-majors) and card sort activity with annual changes in the college catalog (new and deleted programs).
+Developed the Career Cluster proposal that outlines who manages the career clusters (Counseling faculty), process (to include faculty experts), and the timeline for updates. • GPS maps for all certificates, AA/AS, AAT/AST are loaded onto EAB Navigate to ensure students have a course recommendation guide to assist with "one-click" registration beginning with 2019 Catalog programs.
 Provide training and marketing to the campus on Career Coach.
 Coordination and planning will begin Spring 2022.
-Career Cluster proposal will be sent to the Mapping &amp; Catalog committee to request for adoption of the proposal as a permanent process. b.
-Every program is well designed to guide and prepare students to enter employment and further education in fields of importance to the college's service area. □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress X At scale Updates in 2021 since last SOAA submission: 9 new certificates added in 2021 Participation in CCLA19 to create shared partnerships with local industries and address gaps in employment skills in course content.
-Senate appointed a faculty liaison with expertise in career Significant Next Steps for 2022: Continue to evaluate the addition of new ADTs (ongoing).
+Career Cluster proposal will be sent to the Mapping & Catalog committee to request for adoption of the proposal as a permanent process. b.
+Every program is well designed to guide and prepare students to enter employment and further education in fields of importance to the college's service area. □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress X At scale Updates in 2021: New certificates added in 2021: Artificial Intelligence in Business, CIS in Cloud Computing for Amazon Web Services, Fashion Historical Costuming, Computer Networking Technology Fundamentals, Electronics Technology (muti-level Significant Next Steps for Spring and Fall 2022: Continue to evaluate the addition of new ADTs (ongoing).
 Spring 2022.
 Meet with 4-year colleges that provide transfer program on Campus (e.g. SIU, Mt.
 Saint Mary's,